Alert Source Discuss

 Allowing tx.origin to set code enables simple transaction batching, where the sender of the outer transaction would be the signing account.
 The ERC-20 approve-then-transfer pattern, which currently requires two separate transactions, could be completed in a single transaction with this proposal.

 Once code exists in the EOA, it’s possible for self-sponsored EIP-7702 transactions to have msg.sender == tx.origin anytime the code in the EOA dispatches a call.
 Without EIP-7702, this situation can only ever arise in the topmost execution layer of a transaction.
-Therefore this EIP breaks that invariant and so it affects smart contracts containing require(msg.sender == tx.origin) checks.
+Therefore, this EIP breaks that invariant and so it affects smart contracts containing require(msg.sender == tx.origin) checks.
 This check is used for at least three purposes:

 1. Ensuring that msg.sender is an EOA (given that tx.origin always has to be an EOA).
 This invariant does not depend on the execution layer depth and, therefore, is not affected.

-2. Protecting against atomic sandwich attacks like flash loans, that rely on the ability to modify state before and after the execution of the target contract as part of the same atomic transaction.
+2. Protecting against atomic sandwich attacks like flash loans, which rely on the ability to modify state before and after the execution of the target contract as part of the same atomic transaction.
 This protection would be broken by this EIP.
 However, relying on tx.origin in this way is considered bad practice, and can already be circumvented by miners conditionally including transactions in a block.

 3. Preventing reentrancy.

-Examples of (1) and (2) can be found in contracts deployed on Ethereum mainnet, with (1) being more common (and unaffected by this proposal.)
+Examples of (1) and (2) can be found in contracts deployed on Ethereum mainnet, with (1) being more common (and unaffected by this proposal).
 On the other hand, use case (3) is more severely affected by this proposal, but the authors of this EIP did not find any examples of this form of reentrancy protection, though the search was non-exhaustive.

-This distribution of occurrences—many (1), some (2), and no (3)—is exactly what the authors of this EIP expect, because:
+This distribution of occurrences—many (1), some (2), and no (3)—is exactly what the authors of this EIP expect because:

-• Determining if msg.sender is an EOA without tx.origin is difficult (if not impossible.)
+• Determining if msg.sender is an EOA without tx.origin is difficult (if not impossible).

 • The only execution context which is safe from atomic sandwich attacks is the topmost context, and tx.origin == msg.sender is the only way to detect that context.

-• In contrast, there are many direct and flexible ways of preventing reentrancy (ex. using a transient storage variable.)
+• In contrast, there are many direct and flexible ways of preventing reentrancy (e.g., using a transient storage variable).
 Since msg.sender == tx.origin is only true in the topmost context, it would make an obscure tool for preventing reentrancy, rather than other more common approaches.

 There are other approaches to mitigate this restriction which do not break the invariant:

-• Set tx.origin to a constant ENTRY_POINT address when using CALL* instruction in the context of an EOA.
+• Set tx.origin to a constant ENTRY_POINT address when using the CALL* instruction in the context of an EOA.

 • Set tx.origin to a special address derived from the sender or signer addresses.